GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Notably, the active localization techniques dealing with moving sources and/or microphones will be presented in @chap:active_ssl in addition to our contribution to the topic.

 Before providing details on the various methods proposed to address SSL, we devote the next section to describe the variability in problem formulation and experimental settings.
-Chronologically, the first steps were developed in simple settings, and scenarios of increasing complexity were proposed with the progress made.
+Chronologically, the first steps were developed in simple settings, and as progress was made, scenarios of increasing complexity were proposed.
-However, the next section is not structured chronologically, but by properties (simulated vs. real data, single vs. multi-source) for the sake of clarity.
+However, the next section is not structured chronologically but by properties (simulated vs. real data, single vs. multi-source) for clarity.

 === Variations in the Sound Source Localization task
 <sec:active_ssl:background:variations>